 4. Paula’s Choice 10% Niacinamide Booster

-With a rare concentration of 10% niacinamide, the booster serum has the ability to turn a regular moisturizer into a super targeted one.
-Even the most boring product can turn into a glow-boosting one with this serum.
+With a rare concentration of 10% niacinamide, this booster serum can turn a regular moisturizer into a super-targeted one.
+Even the most boring product can become a glow-boosting one with a few drops of this.
 Also, you can use it alone to get smooth and radiant skin if you don’t want to mix it with your products.

 The booster is as anti-aging as it is anti-acne.
 Because it’s packed with antioxidants like coenzyme Q10, green tea polyphenols, and licorice extract.
-And these all have anti-inflammatory benefits too.
+These all have anti-inflammatory benefits too.
 So while you manage enlarged pores with niacinamide, you can target uneven skin tone and acne marks too.

-Key Ingredients: 10% niacinamide, vitamin C, green tea, coenzyme Q10
+Key Ingredients: 10% niacinamide, vitamin C, green tea

 Key Benefits: Minimizes pores, reduces hyperpigmentation